krittinuns/full_stack_homework/readme.md

 Build a change calculator that when given an argument of dollars and cents, output the smallest quantity of bills and coins equal to the amount.

+For the candidates leaning towards the back end, you can build it in **Ruby**.
+For those leaning more towards the front end, you can build it in **JavaScript**.

+## Homework
 In the USA, we have the following types of currency…

   * $100 dollar bill